uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_unordered_map_cls/bucket_interface.rst

         const_local_iterator unsafe_cend( size_type n ) const;

-    **Returns**: an iterator to the element which follows the last element in the bucket number ``n``.
+    **Returns**: an iterator to the element that follows the last element in the bucket number ``n``.

 The number of buckets